 Free from Plastic Pollution: Five Actions Congregations Can Take

 In 2023, the delegates of the United Church of Christ’s 34th General Synod passed a resolution entitled “Free from Plastic Pollution.”
 This was the first time a denominational body in North America passed such a resolution.
 The resolution grounded itself in an awareness of how plastic pollution is intertwined with matters of economic and racial justice.
 It additionally grounded itself in an awareness of the pervasive harm done to biological life and planetary ecosystems.
 As such, the resolution called upon the General Synod “to speak truth to power against plastic ‘de-creation.'”
 All settings of the denomination were urged “to commit to changing from a disposable culture to a reusable, sustainable one.”
-The resolution enumerated multiple opportunities for education and action in shifting to alternatives for single use plastics.
-Read the resolution in its entirety and make use of these five suggested actions a congregation can take:
+To respond to this call, here are five suggested actions a congregation can take:

 (3) Form a book group.
 Read one of the many books on plastic pollution.
 Alternatively, invite people to read and discuss an article focused on raising awareness and taking action: